 I think there’s still time to get some printed, but just barely.

-As to the causes for their downfall, I concede the point that didn’t help that the had come about, but most people have no idea of where the Blackberry concept designs came from, who backed some specific features and how the whole thing was put together (both as an engineering concept and as a business deal).
+As to the causes for their downfall, I concede the point that didn’t help that the iPhone had come about, but most people have no idea of where the Blackberry concept designs came from, who backed some specific features and how the whole thing was put together (both as an engineering concept and as a business deal).

-tendency to re-sell similar designs to different carriers as “exclusives” didn’t help much either, since it fragmented their engineering and support resources to no end dealing with maddeningly minute variations in specs and firmware.
+RIM’s tendency to re-sell similar designs to different carriers as “exclusives” didn’t help much either, since it fragmented their engineering and support resources to no end dealing with maddeningly minute variations in specs and firmware.

 Which is sad, because during the early years they were fairly open to people (or rather, corporate end-users) developing and deploying their own apps (and by that I mean real apps, with transparent server-side connectivity and all), and had the best user experience on a business phone ever, to this day.

-But their resistance to change, their wanton dismemberment of and, in a word, their hubris was their downfall, and I could see it all happening before me even as I (rather ironically) took over other roles to become the overall smartphone product manager2, with a foot deep into the then nascent and app space.
+But their resistance to change, their wanton dismemberment of QNX and, in a word, their hubris was their downfall, and I could see it all happening before me even as I (rather ironically) took over other roles to become the overall smartphone product manager2, with a foot deep into the then nascent Android and iPhone app space.

-By that time, dealing with as a second-tier negotiator was a pain, since whatever flexibility they previously had had for specs or business was now nil, and their market sense effectively negative.
+By that time, dealing with RIM as a second-tier negotiator was a pain, since whatever flexibility they previously had had for specs or business was now nil, and their market sense effectively negative.

 There were plenty of things they got wrong in the app space, too.
 For instance, one of their biggest faux pas was Blackberry Maps - even before I started working on location-based services, they had everything in place and yet failed to capitalize upon it3.